xrpl365/tx-exporter/README.md

 ## How can I export additional data ?

 On the export page there is a display of fields that will be exported; use the pen icon to edit this list and export more data.

+## I get errors when I build, nagging about font awesome ?

+The project uses a pro license for fontawesome, so either get a paid version or remove the paid icons from package.json and update the UI to a different icon library.